keefertaylor/TezosKit/README.md

 let wallet = ...
 let originatedAccountAddress = <Some Account Managed By Wallet>
 let delegateAddress = ...
+tezosNodeClient.delegate(
-tezosClient.delegate(from: originatedAccountAddress,
+  from: originatedAccountAddress,
   to: delegateAddress,
+  keys: wallet.keys
-                     keys: wallet.keys) { (txHash, txError) in
+) { (txHash, txError) in
   print("Delegate for \(originatedAccountAddress) set to \(delegateAddress).") print("See: https://tzscan.io/\(txHash!)")
 }